mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 father struggle daily with the management of the Vargr Campaigns.
 It was a long and costly affair but deemed worth the price.
 As a student of history, he knew that the expansionist Aslan posed a similar threat.
-While the as- yet-unincorporated Domain of Sol served as a de facto buffer state between the Imperium and Hierate, Martin recognized the danger posed by this burgeoning alien race.
+While the as-yet-unincorporated Domain of Sol served as a de facto buffer state between the Imperium and Hierate, Martin recognized the danger posed by this burgeoning alien race.
 After learning more about Aslan customs and the